Well-balanced treatment of gravity in astrophysical fluid dynamics simulations at low Mach numbers: Numerical tests and application examples

 Certain phenomena, such as convection, are inherently multidimensional and cannot develop in 1D geometry.
 Therefore we repeat this test using a two-dimensional (2D) atmosphere.
 For simplicity we keep gravity pointing in the negative $x$-direction.
 The horizontal boundaries are periodic. \Cref{fig:hystattest-isothermal-2d} shows the evolution of the maximum Mach number and horizontal density fluctuation~$\Delta\rho$ over time.
 The latter is defined as

 with $\langle \cdot \rangle_y$ denoting an average over the $y$ direction.

 Similar to the 1D case, we see that the simulations without \wbing immediately reach Mach numbers around \num{e-5}.
 All simulations using any \wbd method start from very low Mach numbers ($\approx \num{e-13}$), but the ones using the low Mach number \ausmpup flux show an exponential growth over the next few thousand $\tBV$.
 The growth of the Mach number is linked to that of $\Delta \rho$.
 This growth even affects the Mach numbers in the simulation without \wbing, where the Mach number increases further after about $\num{4000}\,\tBV$.
-The \wbd simulations using the standard Roe flux do not show this behavior and retain the very low Mach numbers.
-We found that other low Mach number fluxes, such as the one by \citet{miczek2015a} and \citet{li2008a}, show a similar growth although the rate varies between the different schemes.
+The \wbd simulations using the \ausmp flux do not show this behavior and retain the very low Mach numbers.
+We found that other low Mach number fluxes, such as the one by \citet{miczek2015a} and \citet{li2008a}, show a growth similar to \ausmpup, although the rate varies between the different schemes.
+These spurious velocities are likely due to pressure--velocity decoupling, which is a common issue with compressible low Mach number methods.
+In combination with a gravity source term this can lead to an instability very similar to convection, but in stable stratifications.
+The reason is that pressure does not immediately return to its horizontal equilibrium.
+A common way to partially alleviate this effect is to introduce a form of pressure diffusion, such as the one suggested by \citet{edwards1998a}, which is also used in the \ausmpup solver.

 While the standard flux seems to perform better in this static test case, it is ultimately not suited for the simulation of dynamic phenomena at low Mach numbers, such as convection or waves, due to its high numerical dissipation.

 \Cref{fig:hystattest-mach-hrhofluc} shows the typical pattern of the exponentially growing perturbation in both Mach number and $\Delta \rho$.
 In both quantities we see a resolved pattern in the horizontal direction, but a grid-level oscillation in the vertical direction.
-One hypothesis for this behavior is that it is due to unresolved internal gravity waves, see \cref{subsec:convection}.
+One hypothesis for this behavior is that it is due to unresolved internal gravity waves in combination with pressure--velocity decoupling, see \cref{subsec:convection}.

 We run the same tests for polytropic stratifications.
 Here the profiles of density, pressure, and temperature are

 with

 We set $\mu=\SI{1}{g.mol^{-1}}$.
 The polytropic index~$\nu$ determines the slopes of the profiles.
 If $\nu$ is less than the adiabatic exponent~$\gamma$, the atmosphere is stable.
 If $\nu>\gamma$, it is unstable.
 If both are equal the atmosphere is isentropic and therefore marginally stable.